Video title

 Informative

 Kuari Pass is not just another winter trek.
-Sure you get to enjoy snowfall and build a snowman.
-What you also get on this trek is views of so many star attraction peaks of the Garhwal Ranges which are popular among mountaineers.
-And the best ...
+Sure you get to enjoy snowfall and build a snowman like on any winter trek.
+But what you also get on this trek is views of the countless revered peaks of the Garhwal Range of Himalayas that attract mountai...

 Read full